Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Performance Insights

-- With 89.2 points per game in Big Ten contests, Iowa is posting 1.8 more points per game in conference games compared to its overall average (87.4 PPG).
+- On offense, Iowa is tallying 89.2 points per game this year in conference matchups.
+As a comparison, its overall average (87.4 points per game) is 1.8 PPG lower.

-- The Hawkeyes post 89.4 points per game at home, compared to 85.9 points per game in away games, a difference of 3.5 points per contest.
+- When playing at home, the Hawkeyes are averaging 3.5 more points per game (89.4) than they are when playing on the road (85.9).

-- Iowa allows 65 points per game when playing at home this season, compared to 78.5 in road games.
+- Defensively, Iowa has played better in home games this season, ceding 65 points per game, compared to 78.5 in away games.

-- The Hawkeyes have seen a downturn in scoring recently, racking up 86.8 points per game in their last 10 outings, 0.6 points fewer than the 87.4 they've scored this season.
+- The Hawkeyes' offense has been worse over their last 10 games, racking up 86.8 points a contest compared to the 87.4 they've averaged this season.

 Colorado Performance Insights